mfldavidson/SI507-HW6/README.md

     $("form").submit(function(event){
 ```

+I think the first line is saying when the page ('document') is loaded ('ready') execute the following code.
+The second line is defining what happens when the person clicks the "submit" button.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.

+Done on lines 24-25